typelevel/Laika/docs/introduction/intro.md

 For further information:

-* Read more about standard usage in the chapter [Transformation Basics].
+* Read more about standard usage in the chapters [Using the sbt Plugin] and [Using Laika Embedded].

 * Try out Laika with the [Web Tool].